praekeltfoundation/seaworthy/docs/getting-started.rst

 A few things to note here:

-- The :func:`~seaworthy.pytest.fixtures.resource_fixture` function returns a
+- The :func:`~seaworthy.definitions.ContainerDefinition.pytest_fixture` method
-  pytest fixture that ensures that the container is created and started before the test begins and that the container is stopped and removed after the test ends.
+  returns a pytest fixture that ensures that the container is created and started before the test begins and that the container is stopped and removed after the test ends.
 - The scope of the fixture is important.
 By default, pytest fixtures have function scope, which means that for each test function the fixture is completely reinitialized.
 Creating and starting up a container can be a